A form of Double Standard (though probably one of the most justified).

 -Shut up, nigger! -Nigger like those who built Brazil... -Shut up, darky! -Darky like Pelé, who even screwed Xuxa... -Shut up, spook! -Spook my ass, motherfucker!

 Louis C.K. has said in a routine that he prefers for people to just say the word, rather than saying "The N Word".
-His reasoning is that it forces the person hearing "The N Word" to think of the actual word, apparently transferring a bit of the racist thought, when if they'd heard the actual word, they'd just think the other person was racist and not have to fill it in.
+His reasoning is that it forces the person hearing "The N Word" to think of the actual word, so you might as well just say it and take responsibility yourself instead of making others think it involuntarily.

 Donald Glover talks about this, saying that some black people just can't say the n-word.